-There’s something timeless and elegant about using a custom-designed letterhead for your business (or personal) correspondence.
+There’s something timeless and elegant about using a custom-designed letterhead for a business (or personal) correspondence.

 Even if you never write letters by hand (the ultimate in personalization), even a typed letter looks more thoughtful and intentional when topped with a striking letterhead design.
 For businesses, a letterhead that features your branding gives you one more way to impress clients and make your company more memorable.
 The nice thing about creating a letterhead is that it can be applied to more than just letters: digital documents, emails, newsletters, invoices, thank-you notes, and more can all benefit from a well-designed letterhead.

 Not sure where to start in designing a letterhead for yourself?
 Check out the below letterhead examples below to get those creative juices flowing.

 Yes, you can (and probably should) include a logo on your letterhead, especially if it’s for a business.
 But think about other ways that you can creatively integrate your branding.
 Here, Shane Helm uses portions of the logo’s main icon on both the letterhead and the business card.
 This smart move does double duty — the company’s colors are featured on the pieces as a visually interesting design element, and the brand imagery is emphasized in a way that doesn’t seem forced or repetitive.

 Even though you do want to emphasize your brand, as the previous tip suggests, you don’t want to do it in such a way that it distracts from the content of the document.
 Jonny Delap keeps his personal letterhead clean (but still high-impact) by sticking to one or two accent colors (here, a nice combo of light grayish-blue and dark navy) and a spacious layout.